 Moving overseas is one of the biggest adventures a family can go on.
 However, in amongst all the excitement is the fact that making such a big move can be a little daunting for the youngest members of your family.
 Parents may also be feeling a little daunted at the task of moving their kids to the other side of the world.

 The truth is, while it is a big undertaking, it is by no means impossible, and because moving overseas is such a rewarding experience for your children it is something worth working for.
 So, to ensure your kids enjoy the move and you start your new life off on the right foot, here are our top five moving tips:

 Keep Up the Routine

 All parents will know how much easier things are when kids are allowed to stick to their routine.
-The slightest disruption can create all sorts of problems, and moving overseas is obviously an enormous disruption.
+The slightest disruption can create all sorts of problems, and moving overseas is obviously an enormous disruption and it will be a good idea to have the best travel system handy.
 To counteract the big disruption, you need to try and keep everything else as normal as possible.
 That means planning the packing and move, so they still get along to extra-curricular activities in the lead-up, and ensuring they have some of their favourite things around when it comes time to travel.

 Let Them Help